Table of Contents

 Some liken statistics to epistemology; the study or investigation into the nature of knowledge, ways of asking how we can learn about the world, and how certain we can be about that knowledge.
 Plato and Descarte, among countless other philosophers pondered ways of knowing and learning about social reality.
-To a certain extent survey methodologists, statisticians, social and behavioural scientists, and the likes, walk in their stead today.
+To a certain extent survey methodologists, statisticians, social and behavioral scientists, and the likes, walk in their stead today.

 A Validated Survey Measures What it Should

 There’s hordes of information about survey theories and methodologies, psychometric principles, and peer-reviewed and vetted scientific techniques.
 That’s fantastic information to know if you’re hard-wired for that kind of thinking.
 What really matters when it comes down to employee surveys, is that all the hurdles outside of the typical HR purview have been dealt with; that the vendors and platforms you align with and the surveys you use genuinely measure what’s intended to be measured—so that you CAN be certain about the knowledge discerned.

 Question and Survey Design Assessment